polterguy/polterguy.github.io/documentation/faq/index.md

 When you have watched the above videos, you can find the reference documentation for each project and slot in the navbar section of the primary documentation for Magic.

+## Where can I find the documentation for Aista Magic Cloud?

+You can find Magic's documentation at [docs.aista.com](https://docs.aista.com)

+## What is Aista's slogan?

+Our slogan is _"Where the Machine Creates the Code"_, and it implies that when you're using Aista Magic Cloud, the machine will be able to create a lot of your code, especially the repetetive and boring code.

 ## What is a cloudlet?

 A cloudlet is a Kubernets POD deployed into our Kubernetes cluster, with Aista Magic Cloud